 You can see why protecting your skin with sunscreens (or natural protection like coconut oil) is extremely important.
 Sunburns do happen, though; sometimes we forget to put our sunscreen on or don’t reapply often enough.
 So what can you do to get relief from your burns?

-Some treatments include the use of cold water, salves or lotions.
+Some treatments include the use of cold water or ice, salves and lotions.
 Many people use the gel-like substance inside of aloe stalks to soothe a sunburn, with great results.
 As with anything you put on or in your body, you should check to see what’s inside any lotions or creams.
 After-sun products may contain harmful chemicals and fragrances.

 To discover the many benefits of magnesium, check out this recent blog post.

 Magnesium isn’t the only natural source that can help heal those nasty burns and protect the long-term health of your skin.